 Methamphetamine is the drug of choice for most of the state’s addicted population.
 It’s smuggled in through Texas and other southern states by Hispanic cartels via air ground transportation, and is commonly abused by middle-class Caucasian males and females.
 The state is also facing a crippling domestic production problem in which homegrown methamphetamine is cooked up in clandestine laboratories throughout the state.
 Despite dedicated efforts by law enforcement to reverse this problem, including the recent seizure of two super labs, OK methamphetamine addiction and distribution continue to be the state’s number-one illegal drug threat.

 Vicodin, Lortab, Demerol, Dilaudid, Percodan and diazepam are the prevailing illegal pharmaceuticals in Oklahoma.
-Unlike most states, where it is the dominant prescription in, Oxycontin is only now starting to invade the state’s illegal drug market and contribute to OK prescription drug addiction.
+Unlike most states, where it is the dominant prescription in, OxyContin is only now starting to invade the state’s illegal drug market and contribute to the rate of prescription drug addiction.
 The most common causes of this dangerous cycle of behavior tend to include doctor shopping, theft, unregulated Internet sales and improper use of a legitimate supply.
 Illegal prescriptions are responsible for a staggering number of substance abuse rehab admissions in the state.

-Eastern and central Oklahoma are experiencing an explosion of OK club drug addiction.
-Drugs like MDMA (ecstasy), GHB, PCP, Ketamine, and LSD are so named for their tight association with rave and nightclub culture.
+Eastern and central Oklahoma are experiencing an explosion of club drug addiction.
+Drugs like MDMA (molly), GHB, PCP, Ketamine, and LSD are so named for their close association with rave and nightclub culture.
 Teenagers and young adults are the main targets for club drug addiction, and often abuse them in conjunction with alcohol and other pills.
 Club drug abuse has been growing steadily for the past decade in Oklahoma and has started to infiltrate colleges and high schools.
-Ecstasy remains the state’s most popular club drug.
+Molly remains the state’s most popular club drug.